ArtKoches/gh-users-search/README.md

 - **User Search**: Quickly search for GitHub users by their username.
 - **Pagination**: Easily browse through the list of results with page navigation.
 - **User Information**: Display user avatars, usernames, a dialog with detailed information about user.
+- **Results sort**: Sort results by repos Descending and Ascending.
 - **Responsive Design**: Stylish and adaptable UI for all devices.

 ---